Regulation of nicotine marketing: Advertising bans by country

 The European Union and World Health Organization (WHO) have both specified that the advertising of tobacco should not be allowed, including "traditional media (print, television and radio) and all media platforms, including Internet, mobile telephones and other new technologies as well as films.", retail display, tobacco packaging, internet sales and brand stretching and sharing in which the tobacco brand is displayed on, or in some way connected to non-tobacco products.
 Tobacco depictions in media should lack identifiable tobacco brands, the media should be age-rated appropriately and state that tobacco is harmful.
-The WHO Framework Convention on Tobacco Control, which came into effect on 27 February 2005, requires that all of the 168 countries that agreed to the treaty ban tobacco advertising unless their constitution forbade it.
+The WHO Framework Convention on Tobacco Control, which came into effect on 27 February 2005, has been ratified or acceded to by 183 Parties, covering more than 90 per cent of the world's population.
+Under Article 13 of the treaty, Parties are obliged to implement comprehensive bans or restrictions on tobacco advertising, promotion and sponsorship, subject to their constitutional arrangements.